DNI9/Next-js-Boilerplate/README.md

 If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

 Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

-### Contributions

-Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.

-### License

-Licensed under the MIT License, Copyright © 2022

-See [LICENSE](LICENSE) for more information.